New FAA proposal could mandate more rest for pilots, but airlines worry about the cost

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New FAA Proposal Would Drastically Change Pilot Duty Time".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New FAA Proposal Would Drastically Change Pilot Duty Time".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.